 Our mountain biking trails are supported by local trail associations (Friends of Kananaskis, CAMBA, Canmore Trail Alliance), consider a membership or donations if you ride the trails often.
 Even better, stop by the front desk and ask a staff member about volunteer trail events.
 Volunteers are currently helping building the new Iliad trail, adding 2.5km of technical blue/black single track to our trail network.

-Maps are available at the front desk, or online via the links below:
+Maps are available at the front desk, or online:

 Our on-site trails are suitable for training runs of any distances and intensity with varied terrain.
 The most popular hiking trails in the park are the Georgetown Interpretive and the Grassi Lakes Trail (located 5min further up the road from the Canmore Nordic Centre).